Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Tuning

-\end{prop} The term $1+w_*/(\ess-2 w_*)$ is a slight loosening of the upper bound in Proposition \ref{prop.bound}, while the final term relates to the probability that the bound $m_+$ will make a difference to the output.
+\end{proposition} The term $1+w_*/(c\ess-2 w_*)$ is a slight loosening of the upper bound in Proposition \ref{prop.bound}, while $\Prob{\sum_{j=1}^{m_+}S^j<\ess}$ is the probability that the bound $m_+$ will make a difference to the output.
 The result gives an upper bound on the relative variance, generalising the approximation in \eqref{eqn.VrelExact}:

 The additional variance comes from the second term in the sum.
 Applying Bernstein's inequality to the probability in Proposition \ref{prop.GenOneStepBound} leads to the following bound.